NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 [![Files Tab](images/gdc-data-portal-data-files-add-cart.png)](images/gdc-data-portal-data-files-add-cart.png "Click to see the full image.")

-#### Cases List
+##### Cases List

 The Cases tab on the right provides a list of available cases and select information about each case.
 If facet filters are applied, the list includes only matching cases.
-Otherwise, the list includes all cases available in the GDC AWG Portal.
+Otherwise, the list includes all cases available in the GDC Pre-Release Data Portal.

 [![Cases Tab](images/gdc-data-portal-data-cases_v2.png)](images/gdc-data-portal-data-cases_v2.png "Click to see the full image.")